misd-service-development/drupal-cambridge-theme/README.md

 - Uncheck the 'Expand all children of this tree' option.
 - Check the 'Sort menu tree by the active menu item's trail' option.
 - Set the region to 'Left Navigation' for the University of Cambridge theme.
-- Add '<front>' to the 'Show block on specific pages' settings.
+- Add '&lt;front&gt;' to the 'Show block on specific pages' settings.
 - Click 'Save block'.

 ### Adding the page title

 - Enable the 'PHP filter' module.
 - Go to admin/structure/block and click 'Add block'.
-- Set 'Block Title' to '<none>'.
+- Set 'Block Title' to '&lt;none&gt;'.
 - Set the 'Block description' to something descriptive (eg 'Page title').
 - Set the text format to 'PHP Code'.
 - Set the region to 'Page Title' for the University of Cambridge theme.
-- Add '<front>' to the 'Show block on specific pages' settings.
+- Add '&lt;front&gt;' to the 'Show block on specific pages' settings.
 - Click 'Save block'.

 Optional module integration